UPDATED MAR 24, 2020

-Vast parks and green spaces may not come to mind when you think of Britain’s largest metropolis, maybe they should.
-Travel just outside the city you’ll be transported from bustling cityscape to stunning foliage, you just gotta know where to look.
+Vast parks and green spaces may not come to mind when you think of Britain’s largest metropolis, but travel just outside the city and you’ll be transported from bustling cityscape to stunning foliage.
+Of course, you just have to know where to look.
 But don’t worry — we’ve got you covered.

-Tucked away from the commotion of Central London lies its largest Royal Park — and undoubtedly one of the most stunning.
+Tucked away from the commotion of Central London lies its largest Royal Park (2,500 acres)— and undoubtedly one of the most stunning.
 If escapism is what you’re after, don’t miss the Isabella Plantation during the warmer months — its colourful explosions of flowers and wildlife are not to be missed.

 Take us down to London city, where the grass is green and the peacocks are pretty.
-There’s something Alice in Wonderland-esque about Holland Park that demands everyone’s attention.
+There’s something Alice in Wonderland-esque about the 54-acre Holland Park that demands everyone’s attention.
 From the beautiful Kyoto garden to the hidden labyrinth nestled within the greenery — this is the perfect place for a calming stroll.
+Looking for something more active?
+The park offers tennis, football, and netball facilitates.

-If the thought of growing up sends a shiver down your spine, fear not — you can spend some time clinging onto your lost childhood by the bronze Peter Pan statue in Kensington Gardens.
-Known as London’s ‘green lung’, this beautiful park is certainly a breath of fresh air for the average city-dweller.
+If the thought of growing up sends a shiver down your spine, fear not — you can spend some time clinging onto your lost childhood with a walk to jog to the bronze Peter Pan statue in Kensington Gardens.
+Known as London’s ‘green lung’, this beautiful 275-acre park is certainly a breath of fresh air for the average city-dweller.

 The darling gardens and gothic buildings at Fulham Palace are so striking that any budding explorer would be forgiven for thinking they were in the throes of a Game of Thrones episode or Jane Austen novel.
 Stroll among ancient tree varieties (like the evergreen oak), take in the views of the river, and be on the lookout for the Market Barrow.
 The charming stall sells organic fruits and vegetables grown right on the grounds in the Walled Garden.